gladys-pascual/bg-scores/README.md

 <hr>

 ### User stories

-- As a user, I want to be able to create an account.
+- As a potential user, I want to be able to register for an account.
-- As a user, I want to be able to log in and out of my account.
+- As a current user, I want to be able to log in and out of my account.
-  - Log in:
+- As a user, I want to be able to record (create) the games that I played.
+The game information would include:
-    - Once the page is loaded, it checks if session cookie has something in it.
-If it's empty, it loads login.
-If it has something, it loads get_games
+  - Boardgame
-- As a user, I want to be able to record the games that I played, by
+  - Date of when the game was played
-    - Adding a board game from a list of pre-added board games.
+  - The players and their scores
-    - Seeing a list of all my board games
+- As a user, I want to see all the games I played in the homepage (read).
-    - Editing a name of a board game
+- As a user, I want to be able to edit the game I played (update).
-    - Deleting a board game
+- As a user, I want to be able to delete a game I played (delete.
-- As a user, I want to be able to manage the board games in my account, by:
+- As a user, I want to be able to manage the board games in my account, by being able to:
-    - Adding a board game
+  - Create a boardgame
-    - Seeing a list of all my board games
+  - See a list of all the boardgames I created
-    - Editing a name of a board game
+  - Edit the name of a boardgame I created
-- As a user, I want to be able to manage the players in my account, by:
+- As a user, I want to be able to manage the players in my account, by being able to:
-    - Adding a player
+  - Create a player
-    - Seeing a list of all the players
+  - See a list of all the players I created
-    - Editing a player's name
+  - Edit the name of a player I created

 ### Design